Frequently Asked Questions

 Don’t be afraid to embrace the challenge and high demands.
 The more you engage and participate in our program and our Squadron, the more you will gain from it.

-I am 15 years old.
-Is it too late to join cadets?
+I am over 12 years old.
+Can I still join cadets?

 However, the older you are and the later you join, the more difficult it can be to catch up and earn opportunities.
 There is currently no formal textbook or single master reference manual you can learn from to help bridge the gap of sometimes years of experience.
 Staff and Sr NCOs will help work with you to bridge the gap, but ultimately, you’ll be responsible for learning rapidly and integrating quickly.